appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

 Before you begin, ensure you have:

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
 * Basic knowledge of creating a workflow in Appsmith.
+For more information, see [Tutorial - Create Basic Workflow - Create Workflow](/workflows/tutorials/create-workflow#create-workflow) section.
-For more information, see [Tutorial - Create Basic Workflow](/workflows/tutorials/create-workflow).
+* Basic knowledge of writing queries in Workflow.
+For more information, see [Tutorial - Create Basic Workflow - Write query to send email](/workflows/tutorials/create-workflow#write-query-to-send-email) section.

 Follow these steps to configure the workflow to automatically process requests based on your business requirements: